What Is Executive Dysfunction? (And Why It’s Not Just Laziness)

 Compassionate Accountability

 The most crucial support, however, comes from within.
-Learning to treat yourself with the same compassion you would offer a friend struggling with similar challenges can break the cycle of shame and self-criticism that often accompanies executive dysfunction.
+Learning to treat yourself with the same compassion you would offer a friend struggling with similar challenges can break the cycle of shame that often accompanies executive dysfunction.

 Conclusion